 - Determine how and where you’re filing.
 Are you using an accountant?
 DIY through filing software?
 Don’t wait until the deadline to figure out how you’re going to complete and submit your state and federal returns.

 - Contact professionals in the off-season.
 Accountants and tax preparers are inundated with new client requests in early spring.
 In some cases, they may not be able to take on any new clients.
 Reach out to potential pros in winter––or even summer–– to start building a relationship and guarantee a spot for next season’s filing.

 Staying organized with quality-files and planning ahead throughout the year not only reduces stress, but might also help you discover deductions and small business tax savings you otherwise wouldn’t notice.

 Having a profitable business shouldn’t rely on throwing a desperate Hail Mary pass at tax time.
 Bolster your company’s overall gains with an organized year-round business strategy, including thorough employee screening with ShareAble for Hires.

 Run interference on potential scammers and fraudsters with criminal background checks and identity verification.
-With ShareAble, a TransUnion product, you can feel more confident that your applicant is who they say they are and potentially reduce your hiring risk too.
+With ShareAble, a TransUnion product, you can feel more confident that your applicant is who they say they are and potentially reduce risk too.

 Keep your sensitive tax and financial data protected.
 If your employees manage personal customer details, cash, or company financial data, it’s smart to run an FCRA-compliant credit check.
 Reviewing your new hire’s past financial history may help predict their behavior at your company––and sound the alarm if there’s reason to worry.